-To comply with DOH regulations, there must be some form of conservation activity within an adopted Water Plan.
+To comply with DOH regulations, there must be some form of conservation activity within an approved water system plan.
 The degree to which the City of Olympia approaches a conservation program is a component of managing a limited resource.

 Capital Facilities Projects by Level of Service